sola-st/CodeMapper/README.md

 #### RQ1: Effectiveness of CodeMapper.
 * **CodeMapper**
   * Tracking
-    * Run ComputeCandidatesForAnnoData.py
+    * Run TrackHistoryPairsAnnoData.py
     * Run TrackHistoryPairsSuppression.py
+    * Run TrackHistoryPairsTrackerData.py
   * Evaluation
-    * Run MeasureAnnotatedData.py
+    * Run MeasureAnnoTrackerData.py
     * Run MeasureSuppression.py
 * **Baselines**
   * Tracking
-    * BaselineOnAnnoData.py
+    * BaselineOnAnnoTrackerData.py
     * BaselineOnSuppression.py
   * Evaluation
-    * Run MeasureAnnotatedData.py
+    * Run MeasureAnnoTrackerData.py
     * Run MeasureSuppression.py
-* Run TableAnnoSuppressionResults.py -> Tables 2, 3 and 4.
+* Run TableAnnoSuppressionResults.py -> Tables 2 and 3.

 #### RQ2: Ablation study: Impact of Different Components and Parameters of CodeMapper
 * **Disabling components**
   * Tracking
     * Run DisableComponentAnnodata.py
     * Run DisableComponentSuppression.py
+    * Run DisableComponentTrackerData.py
   * Evaluation
-    * ComponentMeasureAnnodata.py
+    * ComponentMeasureAnnoTrackerData.py
     * ComponentMeasureSuppression.py
 * **Various context sizes**
   * Tracking
     * VariousContextSizesAnnodata.py
     * VariousContextSizesSuppression.py
+    * VariousContextSizesTrackerData.py
   * Evaluation
-    * ContextMeasureAnnodata.py
+    * ContextMeasureAnnoTrackerData.py
     * ContextMeasureSuppression.py

-* Run PlotContextSizeResults.py -> Figure 9.
+* Run PlotContextSizeResults.py -> Figure 10.
-* Run PlotAnnoSuppressionResultsAblation.py -> Figure 10.
+* Run PlotAnnoSuppressionResultsAblation.py -> Figure 11.

 #### RQ3: Efficiency of CodeMapper.
 * The execution time files are already there (*data/results/execution_time*) as the experiments in RQ1 are done.
 * Run PlotExexutionTimeComparisonDetailed.py
-  -> Figure 11.
+  -> Figure 12.
-  -> It also generates a .json file (the same folder as Figure 11) which records the ratio of each step.
+  -> It also generates a .json file (the same folder as Figure 12) which records the ratio of each step.

 ### FAST MODE
 By default, all the results tables and figures are in *data/results/table/plots*.
-All tables in results: Tables 2, 3, and 4.
+All tables in results: Tables 2, 3.
-All figures in results (exclude the motivation/example figures): Figures 9, 10, and 11.
+All figures in results (exclude the motivation/example figures): Figures 10, 11, and 12.
 The following files are in the *src/anything_tracker/visualization* directory.
-* Run TableAnnoSuppressionResults.py -> Tables 2, 3 and 4.
+* Run TableAnnoSuppressionResults.py -> Tables 2 and 3.
-* Run PlotContextSizeResults.py -> Figure 9.
+* Run PlotContextSizeResults.py -> Figure 10.
-* Run PlotAnnoSuppressionResultsAblation.py -> Figure 10.
+* Run PlotAnnoSuppressionResultsAblation.py -> Figure 11.
 * Run PlotExexutionTimeComparisonDetailed.py
-  -> Figure 11.
+  -> Figure 12.
-  -> It also generates a .json file (the same folder as Figure 11) which records the ration of each step.
+  -> It also generates a .json file (the same folder as Figure 12) which records the ration of each step.